 Under the performance criteria, we monitor whether our funds have performed in line with a customers' reasonable expectations.
-In order to do this, we assess the performance of the fund, after the deduction of fees from the scheme property, against the fund's stated objectives, and the benchmarks in the investment policy and strategy, over the Recommended Holding Period.
-Where a fund has not been in existence for the Recommended Holding Period, we believe it is too early to assess the performance of the fund(s).
+In order to do this, we assess the performance of the fund, after the deduction of fees from the scheme property, against the fund's stated objectives and risk profile, and the benchmarks in the investment policy and strategy, over the Recommended Holding Period.
+Where a fund has not been in existence for the Recommended Holding Period, we believe it is generally too early to assess the performance of the fund(s).
+However, we are also mindful of the need for transparency so we have rated the Funds based on their performance to date albeit with the caveat that this is short term performance and past performance is not a reliable indicator of future results.

-We believe that our customers can reasonably expect funds to be managed in line with the stated investment objectives.
+We believe that our customers can reasonably expect funds to be managed in line with the stated investment objectives, investment restrictions and risk profile.
 Under the Performance criteria, we consider whether our funds have performed in line with customers' reasonable expectations and whether they have been appropriately managed.
-We consider a fund to be providing good value when it consistently meets its investment objectives.
+We consider a fund to be providing good value when it consistently meets its investment objectives and is managed within its risk profile as well as providing benefits that are relative to the costs charged.

-Where a fund has not been in existence for long enough (i.e., it has not reached its Recommended Holding Period) to be meaningfully compared against its benchmark, we have included the relevant performance data in this section but have not made an active assessment.
+Where a fund has not been in existence for long enough (i.e., it has not reached its Recommended Holding Period) to be meaningfully compared against its benchmark, we have included the relevant performance data in this section and have made an assessment on a "best endeavours" basis in the interests of transparency.